Jeroen van der Boom

-Jeroen van der Boom (born 22 June 1972 in Nijmegen, Netherlands) is a Dutch singer who rose to fame in 2007 with his No. 1 hit single Jij bent zo.
+Jeroen van der Boom (born 22 June 1972 in Nijmegen, Netherlands) is a Dutch singer who rose to fame in 2007 with his No. 1 hit single "Jij bent zo".

 Biography

 During his time as a student, Jeroen van der Boom was already an artist.
 He played in a relatively unknown band called The Travellers.
 After he graduated, he started working in the entertainment industry.

 Television

-In 1996, he was employed by SBS 6 as the presenter of the TV programme Real TV, which was later renamed to Explosief.
+In 1996, he was employed by SBS6 as the presenter of the TV programme Real TV, which was later renamed to Explosief.
 After that, he also worked for the music show 15 Miljoen Mensen, Barney's Dart Show (with Raymond van Barneveld), and Domino Day.
 In 2002, he founded his own production company: Rebel-TV & Events.

 He played in several theatre shows, including Barcelona and Novomundo.

 As of 2007, Van der Boom is a voice actor for Café de Wereld, and an entertainer in Koppensnellers.

 In 2010, he acted as one of the four judges, for the first season of the TV show The Voice Of Holland.

 For the 2011–2012 season of the Voice of Holland, Van Der Boom did not return as a judge.
 Instead, on 12 March 2011, he became the host of the game show Lotto Weekend Miljonairs, the Dutch version of Who Wants to Be a Millionaire? broadcast on TV.

 In 2022, he won that year's season of the Dutch version of the television show The Masked Singer.
+In 2023, he appeared in an episode of the television game show Alles is Muziek.
+Van der Boom won the third season of the drag queen show Make Up Your Mind.